-Stick to a Routine
+Stick to a routine

-The days can feel really long when you can’t leave the house, and it can be easy to lose track of your daily routine.
+The days can feel really long when you can’t leave the house and it can be easy to lose track of your daily routine.
 You might find that you’re less productive right now – and that’s ok.
 But remembering to keep up with the basics will make a huge difference in retaining a sense of normality and staying well.

-Keep Boredom at Bay
+Keep boredom at bay

 While you want to avoid getting bored, it’s also worth pointing out that you shouldn’t put any pressure on yourself to be productive or to learn a new skill during this time.
 If that feels a bit much and you need downtime to process what’s going on around us, that’s fine too.